 - Dawn Steele, Prosecutor

-Work begins in earnest May 1 on Hilliard’s new drug recovery court, designed to help people dealing with substance use disorder find a path away from jail and toward a drug-free life.
+Hilliard Recovery Court is designed to help people who are dealing with substance use disorder to find a path away from jail and toward a drug-free life.

-The program was made possible in part by a $50,000 grant from the Alcohol, Drug, and Mental Health (ADAMH) Board of Franklin County.
-City Council approved additional funding for the program in March.
+The program is made possible in part by a grant from the Alcohol, Drug, and Mental Health (ADAMH) Board of Franklin County.
+Hilliard City Council approves additional funding in the City’s operating budget.

-The idea of a recovery court is to identify people going through our court system who are struggling with substance use disorder and divert them away from potential jail terms and into a closely monitored substance-abuse treatment program that helps them get control of their lives.
+A recovery court identifies people going through our court system who are struggling with substance use disorder and diverts them away from potential jail terms and into a closely monitored substance-abuse treatment program that helps them get control of their lives.

 The process begins before cases reach the courtroom.
 If the apparent facts of a case indicate an individual charged with a jailable offense might be a candidate for the program, the person can be asked if he or she wishes to participate in the two-year recovery program rather than face jail time.
 Those who agree to participate complete an application.
 The case coordinator and the public defender review the application and – if they agree the person is a good candidate for the program – they take the case to the magistrate.

-If the magistrate agrees, the individual must show up at court every Wednesday for the first six months, must report to the case coordinator three times per week for two years, and is subject to random drug tests throughout the program.
+If the magistrate agrees, the individual must show up at court every Wednesday for the first six months, must report to the case coordinator for two years, and is subject to random drug tests throughout the program.
 In addition, individuals must participate in clinical assessments that identify personalized treatment plans to help them overcome their addiction.

 This is not an option for every drug offender, and it is far from a slap on the hand.

-Those who do complete the treatment and recovery court program will walk away without charges on their record – and with the potential of leading a life free from substance abuse, which is a more desirable outcome than having someone convicted and sitting in a jail cell.
+Those who do complete the treatment and recovery court program will walk away without charges or reduced charges on their record, as well as with the potential of leading a life free from substance abuse, which is a more desirable outcome than having someone convicted and sitting in a jail cell.